Diet & Nutrition

 Potassium Broth is a standard beverage for all the health spas and healing clinics in Sweden.
 Fasting patients always start the day with a big mug of potassium broth–a cleansing, alkalizing and mineral-rich drink.

+Potato Leek Soup recipe is great for the winter months.
+It’s hearty and filling and has oodles of nutrition if you grow your own stuff!
 If you like creamier Potato soup, add a dollop of Sour Cream or Low-Fat Quark to the bottom of the soup bowl before you fill the bowl.

 Powassan Tick Borne Virus More Deadly than Lyme’s Tick-borne Powassan Virus mutates I’d never heard of this virus when I read about it in the American Nurseryman Journal a few months back.
 Powassan Virus is carried by the Ixodes scapularis (Black-legged or Deer tick)....